 This person is your child, first and foremost.
 Granted, your child's development may be different from that of other children, but this does not make your child less valuable, less human, less important, or in less need of your love and parenting.
 Love and enjoy your child.
 The child comes first; the disability comes second.
 If you can relax and take the positive steps just outlined, one at a time, you will do the best you can, your child will benefit, and you can look forward to the future with hope.

 The feeling of isolation at the time of diagnosis is almost universal among parents.
 In this article, there are many recommendations to help you handle feelings of separateness and isolation.
 It helps to know that these feelings have been experienced by many, many others, that understanding and constructive help are available to you and your child, and that you are not alone.

 About the Author

 Patricia Smith brings much personal and professional experience to the national parent and disability movement.
 She is currently the Executive Director of the National Parent Network on Disabilities.
 She has served as the Acting Assistant and Deputy Assistant Secretary in the Office of Special Education and Rehabilitative Services, in the U.S. Department of Education.
 She has also served as the Deputy Director of NICHCY, where she wrote and first published You Are Not Alone.
-She has travelled to almost every corner of the United States, as well as internationally, to share her hope and experience with families who have a member with a disability.
+She has traveled to almost every corner of the United States, as well as internationally, to share her hope and experience with families who have a member with a disability.

 Ms. Smith has seven adult children, the youngest of whom has multiple disabilities.
-She also has a seven year old adopted grandson who has Down syndrome.
+She also has a seven-year-old adopted grandson who has Down syndrome.